Alipsa/rideutils/README.md

 ## Version history

 ### Ver 1.5-SNAPSHOT
-override readline to allow the base R readline function to work in a GUI context expand documentation
+- Override `readline` from base R to work in a GUI context
+- Greatly expand documentation
+- Moved demo to separate module

 ### Ver 1.4
-add additional parameters to promptDate and promptYearMonth. changed demo to stream output to not give the wrong impression on input availability.
+- Add additional parameters to promptDate and promptYearMonth.
+- Changed demo to stream output to not give the wrong impression on input availability.

 ### Ver 1.3
-Add gui dialog interactions:
+- Add gui dialog interactions:
     - prompt which prompts for a text input
     - chooseFile which opens a file chooser
     - chooseDir which opens a directory chooser

 ### Ver 1.2
-Format before View so that dates looks understandable
+- Format before View so that dates looks understandable

 ### Ver 1.1
-Add display so you dont have to write inout$display()
+- Add display so you dont have to write inout$display()

 ### Ver 1.0
-Hamcrest extension greaterThan and lessThan export View so you dont have to write inout$View() lower level image functions bridging to java: readImage, as.imageView
+- Hamcrest extension greaterThan and lessThan
+- Export View so you dont have to write inout$View()
+- Lower level image functions bridging to java: readImage, as.imageView

 ## 3:rd party software used

 ### org.renjin:renjin-script-engine, hamcrest
 The framework this extension is for ;)

 Copyright © 2010-2018 BeDataDriven Groep B.V. and contributors under GNU General Public License v2.0

 ### de.codecentric.centerdevice:javafxsvg
 Used to allow handling of svg images.
 License: BSD 3-clause: https://github.com/codecentric/javafxsvg/blob/master/LICENSE.txt